crocs-muni/ECTester/README.md

    -o,--output <output_file>         Output into file <output_file>.
    -npriv,--named-private <cat/id>   Use a named private key, from
                                      CurveDB: <cat/id>
+   -priv,--private <privkey>         Use a given private key from file.
    -npub,--named-public <cat/id>     Use a named public key, from CurveDB:
                                      <cat/id>
+   -pub,--public <pubkey>            Use a given public key from file.
    -t,--type <type>                  Set Signature object [type].
    -n,--amount <amount>              Do ECDSA [amount] times.
    -f,--file <file>                  Input [file] to sign.

  export:    						| Export default curve parameters. |
    -b,--bits <n>               		 What size of curve to use.
    -o,--output <output_file>   		 Output into file <output_file>.
    -t,--type <type>            		 Set KeyPair object [type].

  generate:    						| Generate EC keypairs. |
    -b,--bits <n>                	 What size of curve to use.
    -nc,--named-curve <cat/id>   	 Use a named curve, from CurveDB: <cat/id>
    -cn,--curve-name <name>      	 Use a named curve, search from curves
                                 	 supported by the library: <name>
    -o,--output <output_file>    	 Output into file <output_file>.
    -n,--amount <amount>         	 Generate [amount] of EC keys.
    -t,--type <type>             	 Set KeyPairGenerator object [type].

  list-data:    						| List/show contained EC domain parameters/keys. |
    [what]   what to list.

  list-libs:    						| List supported libraries. |

  list-suites:    					| List supported test suites. |

+ list-types:    					| List KeyPairGenerator, KeyAgreement and Signature types. |

  test:    							| Test a library. |
    -b,--bits <n>                	 What size of curve to use.
    -nc,--named-curve <cat/id>   	 Use a named curve, from CurveDB: <cat/id>
    -cn,--curve-name <name>      	 Use a named curve, search from curves
                                 	 supported by the library: <name>
    -gt,--kpg-type <type>        	 Set the KeyPairGenerator object [type].
    -kt,--ka-type <type>         	 Set the KeyAgreement object [type].
    -st,--sig-type <type>        	 Set the Signature object [type].
    -f,--format <format>         	 Set the output format, one of
                                 	 text,yaml,xml.
       --key-type <algorithm>    	 Set the key [algorithm] for which the key should be derived in KeyAgreements with
                                 	 KDF.
 Default is "AES".
    <test-suite>   					 The test suite to run.
 ```